Average Property Management Fees & Real Estate Management Costs (2026 Guide)

 • You still pay if the unit sits vacant

-• May not cover the same services as % model
+• May not cover the same services as a percentage model

 3. Complete Breakdown of Every Fee Type